Rutgers logo

 • Kelly Vuong: Senior Research Animal Worker - Cattle

-• Emma-Kate Feeney: Research Animal Worker – Equine
+• Emma-Kate Feeney: Senior Research Animal Worker – Equine

-• Anastasia Ioshpa: Assistant Animal Worker, Animal Care Program
+• Anastasia Ioshpa: Research Project Assistant, Animal Care Program

 • Stacey Pontoriero: Sr. Program Coordinator, Department of Animal Sciences

-• Krista Schnatter: Program Coordinator II, Department of Animal Sciences
+• Lindsey Luper: Program Coordinator II, Department of Animal Sciences

 • Dr. David Reimer: Associate Director, University Lab Animal Services

-• Daniel Rossi: Research Farm Supervisor - Farm Shop
+• Wesley Bouchelle: Research Farm Supervisor - Farm Shop

 • Michael Hoff: Business Assistant, Department of Animal Sciences